Net zero targets

 - Carbon dioxide removal – Türkiye does not provide transparent assumptions on carbon dioxide removals, other than stating that it plans to introduce regulations similar to the EU's Carbon Removal Certification.

 - Comprehensive planning – Türkiye provides no underlying pathways to demonstrate how it intends to reach net zero, nor are there intermediate sectoral or economy-wide emission reduction targets between now and 2053.
-The LTS introduces subsector targets for the cement, iron & steel, aluminium, and fertiliser subsectors which provide ministries with important goals to aim for.
+The LTS introduces subsector targets for the cement, iron & steel, aluminium, and fertiliser subsectors.
 However, the LTS lacks clear, quantified targets for the main economic sectors which could demonstrate a comprehensive approach to putting Türkiye on a path to net zero by 2053.
 This lack of comprehensiveness is highlighted by the aim to peak emissions by 2038, which seriously jeopardises any realistic chance of reaching net zero by 2053.

-- Clarity on fairness of target – The LTS makes no reference to fairness or equity in the context of its net zero target representing an equitable share of the global mitigation burden.
+- Clarity on fairness of target – Article 3 of Türkiye’s recent Climate Law states that “equality, climate justice, precaution, participation, integration, sustainability, transparency, just transition and progress approaches will be taken as [the] basis” of the fight against climate change (İKLİM KANUNU (Climate Law), 2025).
+However, neither the Climate Law nor Türkiye’s LTS make reference to fairness or equity in the context of its net zero target representing an equitable share of the global mitigation burden.

 Good practice